rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

 <!-- ======================================================================= -->
-# Design (8) - section hierarchy
+# Design - section hierarchy

-* A section hierarchy of any height/depth can be defined.

-By default, no sectioning node has the characteristic to close a presequent section.
-Because of that, a subsequent section always is a subsection to all open presequent sections.
-Consequently, the default definitions allow to increase the height of a section hierarchy.
+The following content is intended to clarify that the default definitions allow to define any section hierarchy.

-* A section hierarchy of any width can be defined.

-By default, any section ends with its parent container (i.e. its default scope).
-Because of that, a subsequent section, whose sectioning node is entered after the parent container of a presequent section was exited, is independent of such a presequent section.
-Consequently, the default definitions allow to increase the width of a section hierarchy.

-**CLARIFICATION**
-The default definitions allow to define any hierarchy of sections.

 <!-- ======================================================================= -->
 ## type-1 sectioning nodes